stat545ubc-2023/assignment-b1-berkeucar/assignment_b1.md

 # Assignment B-1: Making a function

+*Caution:* If you do not have tidyverse, datateachr, and testthat packages installed please run `install.packages(package_name)` to be able to reproduce the following code.
+It is not good practice to keep `install.packages` in the source code, so I do not include them in a separate code block.

 In the mini data analysis project of STAT545A, I used a lot of string extraction tasks.
-For this assignment, I thought it would be fun and useful to gather those steps to a function.
+For this assignment, I thought it would be fun and useful to gather those steps in a function.
 This is important since those kind of tasks (string extraction from a dataset) is a common practice in data science.

-One concern that I have is to allow this function to extract as many regular expression as possible from a single column, which is both flexible for the extraction and sturdy since extractions are done column by column generally with their specific extraction patterns.
-Since I do not perform the extraction for lots of columns, I believe this function is not too generalized (i.e. atomic to the column).
-The function adds a new column to the extracted patterns named
-<column_name>\_<the_number_of_the_argument>.
-Since this function only
-requires a single column to be a string column, the function is not restrictive.
+One concern that I have is to allow this function to extract as many regular expression as possible from a single column, which is both flexible and sturdy for the extraction since extractions are done column by column generally with their specific extraction patterns.
+Since I do not perform the extraction for lots of columns, I believe this function is not too generalized.
+The function adds a new column to the extracted patterns named <column_name>\_<the_number_of_the_argument>.
+Since this function only requires a single column to be a string column, the function is not restrictive.

-As a design choice, I let columns that have NA values to be a proper input since they could possess a non NA value as well.
+As a design choice, I let columns that have NA values to be a proper input since they could possess a non-NA value as well.
 I check this with counting the number of non NA values and checking if the count is equal to 0.
 Furthermore, it is possible to extract a pattern from a double column with `str_extract` method.
 So, I let the input column to be any